-Mind maps are a great way to brainstorm, study, be creative, or simply organize information.
-They're a type of concept map that helps break down a complex idea into smaller subtopics or ideas.
+A mind map is a great diagram type for brainstorming, studying, being creative, or simply organizing information.
+It's a type of concept map that helps break down a complex idea into smaller subtopics or ideas.

 Save yourself a few clicks by launching one of Gliffy's easy-to-use templates.

 Launch this marketing channels mind mapping template >>

 Launch this "essential" food groups mind mapping template >>

 One of the best places to draw a mind map is on a whiteboard, while surrounded by teammates who are helping you brainstorm.
 But what if you're working remotely?
 What if you're on your own?
 What if you need to share your ideas later?
 By using mind mapping software to create a mind map online, you can make edits to your diagram later to clean up your work or easily share your ideas with teammates anywhere.

 Because they're a brainstorming tool, they have their own set of shortcuts built into Gliffy, making it possible for you to draw as fast as your ideas flow.

 To learn how to draw a mind map, make sure you're logged in to Gliffy Online so that you can drag-and-drop along with this tutorial.
 (If you're not into Gliffy yet, don't worry — it's free to get started!)